 I have been on numerous bike rides in the last decade.
 Some of the rides were long, lasting about 3-4 weeks and others were just short weekend getaways.
 I ride a Royal Enfield 500 CC and if I talk about India, the only place where I had the need to carry spare fuel was Ladakh.
 At the rest of the places, one fill of the tank was sufficient to get me to the next station.
 But it is not only the distance but sometimes also the quality and price of the fuel that may force you to carry a little extra.

 Whatever the reason may be, if you are into long-distance motorcycle trips, carrying spare fuel is a reality that you will have to deal with sooner or later.
-How can you do so safely is what we will be discussing in this article.
+How to carry petrol on motorcycle safely is what we will be discussing in this article.

 How to Carry Spare Fuel on a Motorcycle?